CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 ds.upload(src_dir='./data', target_path='mnist', overwrite=True, show_progress=True)
 ```

-If we go to the default Storage Account that the Azure ML Workspace created for us, and go to Azure Files, we can see that the dataset has been uploaded:
+If we go to the default Storage Account that the Azure ML Workspace created for us, then select Azure Files, we can see that the dataset has been uploaded:

 ![alt text](../images/02-dataset_in_azure_files.png "MNIST dataset in Azure Files")